seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **Clown**
 Truly, madam, if God have lent a man any manners, he
-may easily put it off at court: but for me, I have an answer
+may easily put it off at court: he that cannot make
+a leg, put off's cap, kiss his hand and say nothing,
+has neither leg, hands, lip, nor cap; and indeed
+such a fellow, to say precisely, were not for the
-will serve all men.
+court; but for me, I have an answer will serve all
+men.

 **COUNTESS**
 Marry, that's a bountiful answer that fits all